 Your capital is at risk

-Please see the below some of the relevant risks involved with StepLadder’s peer-to-peer model.
-You should ensure that you read all relevant literature for this product before participating in a circle.
+Please see below some of the relevant risks involved with StepLadder’s Peer-to-Peer model.
+You should ensure that you read all relevant literature for this product before participating in a Circle.

 Stepladder’s business model is based on Peer to Peer Loans and the repayment of those loans is not

 a certainty.
 You may not receive all your capital back.

 A peer to peer loan made through our platform is illiquid – you are unable to transfer this to a third

 party and you are unable to withdraw from your commitment to continue providing the monthly

 Once you join a Circle and make the first loan you are committed to that Circle for the period of the

 loan.
 This applies even where you have already been drawn to borrow money.
 You should consider if